Glidingdiplomat/Sirs-Web-Portfolio/README.md

 ## Deploy:
 I deploy this website by using GitHub commands (Git Clone, git add., git push).
-And shared a live link for review.